-- Apply for a FSA ID at fsaid.ed.gov.
+- Apply for an FSA ID.
 Students and parents must apply for separate FSA IDs, which allow you to electronically sign your FAFSA when you submit it.
 Your parent needs to sign if they are claiming you as a dependent on their tax forms.
 (If you or your parents already have a PIN number from a previous FAFSA, you can link your PIN information by using that PIN when applying for an FSA ID.
 The FSA ID replaces the previous FAFSA PIN.
-Learn more.)
+Learn more about FSA ID.)

 When to File

 It is in your best interest to file the FAFSA as soon as you are able.
 The form for the next academic year is available after October 1 of each calendar year.
-(For example, the 2017–18 FAFSA is a available October 1, 2016.)
-While you do need you and your parents’ tax information in order to file the form, you can use estimated tax numbers to file it if there is a delay in getting exact numbers.
+(For example, the 2020-2021 FAFSA is available October 1, 2019.)

 After filing, you will be able to review your information through the FAFSA website, and you can make corrections to your information online if you need to (such as if you used estimated tax information).
 As long as North Park is listed on your FAFSA, we will receive your updates electronically.